ResearchKit/ResearchKit/docs-standalone/coding-style-guide.md

 Dot notation should be used when accessing proper properties, but should be avoided when invoking regular methods.
 Use the syntax corresponding to the official documentation or relevant header declaration.

     // DO
     CGRect viewFrame = view.frame;                                      // Declared as a property
     NSUInteger numberOfItems = array.count;                             // Declared as a property since iOS 8
     NSUInteger stringLength = string.length;                            // Declared as a property since iOS 8
     [autoreleasePool drain];                                            // A method
-    NSArray *constraints = [view constraints];  // A method
+    NSArray<NSLayoutConstraint *> *constraints = [view constraints];    // A method

     // DON'T
     CGRect viewFrame = [view frame];                                    // 'frame' is not declared as a method NSUInteger numberOfItems = [array count];                           // 'count' is no longer declared as a method NSUInteger stringLength = [string length];                          // 'length' is no longer declared as a method autoreleasePool.drain;                                              // Not a property
-    NSArray *constraints = view.constraints;    // Not a property
+    NSArray<NSLayoutConstraint *> *constraints = view.constraints;      // Not a property

 #### 2.5.
 Nullability Annotations